sergikoio/blackout-bot/README.md

 ### How Bot Works:
 1. You configure the config
 2. You add the bot to the channel or chat and give it the necessary rights
-3. If there is no response within 15 seconds from the set endpoint, the bot will send information that the electricity has been turned off
+3. If there is no response from the set endpoint within 15 seconds (or 3 ping attempts), the bot will send information that the power is off
-4. If there were no shutdowns during the last 40 minutes, the bot will send a shutdown message 30 minutes before the scheduled shutdown
+4. Every evening at 19:00, the bot will send a schedule of outages for the next day for the specified group
 5. Also, in one message, if you specify (update `.env` file) which bot will update information in real time

 ## Requirements: